maklipsa/szymonwarda/_posts/2019-08-05-Stop-trying-to-mock-the-ILogger-methods.md

     <div class="button" >
 If something is hard to test, it means that it is badly written. <br/>
 <b>or</b>
-<br/> You are trying to tests something that shouldn't be tested this way. </div>
+<br/> You are trying to test something that shouldn't be tested in this way.</div>
 </div>